Marie Clegg Jones Memorial

 Please include me on the email chain: firstname.lastname@example.org

 Do what you do best.
 I’m comfortable with all arguments.
 Practice what you preach and debate how you would teach.
 Strive to make it the best debate possible.
 I reward self-awareness, clash, good research, humor, and bold decisions.
-I will not tolerate behaviors or that create a hostile environment.
+I will not tolerate language or behaviors that create a hostile environment.
 Please include trigger warnings for sexual violence.
 Feel free to ask me any questions you have before the round.

-Speed - I'm comfortable with speed but recognize that if you're reading typed blocks that are not in the speech doc at the same speed you are reading cards, there's a chance I will miss something because I can't flow every word you're saying as fast as you can say them.
+Speed - I'm comfortable with speed but please recognize that if you're reading typed blocks that are not in the speech doc at the same speed you are reading cards, there's a chance I will miss something because I can't flow every word you're saying as fast as you can say them.
 Slow down just a bit for what you want me to write down or include your blocks in the doc.
-I will say "clear" if you are not clear
+I will say "clear" if you are not clear.

 Topicality- I enjoy good topicality debates.
 To me good topicality debates are going to compare impacts and discuss what interp of the topic is going to be better for the debate community and the goals that are pursued by debaters.The goals and purpose of debate is of course debatable and can help establish which impacts are more important than others so make sure you're doing that work for me.